Failure to comply to any of these rules can and likely will result in an immediate or delayed disqualification.

 GEAR RULES

-No conventional gear, including bait scent will be allowed on board what so ever.
+No conventional rods can be on board boat.
+No bait scents can be on board.
 Boat owners/participants must be willing to allow a boat search for any conventional gear if need be.
+We are not going to make you clean out your boat of all conventional tackle, just no conventional rods, reels, and scent.

 Only fly lines may be used.
 Anglers cannot use mono, fluoro, or braid as a replacement to the fly line.
 The only mono line that will be permitted would be for running line to a reasonable shooting head line, and to the leader itself.